jpuigcerver/htk2kaldi/README.md

 # htk2kaldi
-Convert HMMs from HTK to Kaldi
+Convert a HMM/GMM model file from HTK to Kaldi format.

+WARNING: The script assumes that no transition / emission parameters are shared.